RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 existing CRDB and would like to use SSL, you need to create a new CRDB and migrate your data over.

-[At creation time, SSL can only be enabled for communications between Participating Clusters.
-After creating the CRDB instances on each Participating Cluster, you can individually enable SSL also for the data access operations from applications just like regular Redis Enterprise databases).
+At creation time, SSL can only be enabled for communications between Participating Clusters.
+After creating the CRDB instances on each Participating Cluster, you can individually enable SSL also for the data access operations from applications just like regular Redis Enterprise databases.
 Enabling SSL for data access operation is a
 **local setting** on each cluster that only impacts the specific CRDB instance you are editing and is not a global